rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

 - **Yes**, especially when technical debt is getting out of control.
-I collaborated with a software developer for an order management system.
+I collaborated with a software developer in a team project.
 It did not go well when I did not address his concerns properly while trying to adapt complexity at the same time.
 This is when I started to eliminate codes that I find unnecessary until I felt comfortable maintaining the project.

 #### **Tell me about a time when you had to give someone difficult feedback.
 How did you handle it?**